 Fig2.
 Regression model to predict logSkew. (a): diagram of feautures in regression model (b) Lasso regression with 10-fold cross-valiation (c) feature selection for Deepbind motif scores, identify cell-line specific feature from top ranking list. (d) comparison the performance of cell-line specific ChIP-Seq TF binding scores with SELEX TF binding scores. (e):Compare with the the-state-of-the art, we use their direct output as features, then train 10-fold cross-validation model using svr and random forest to compare with our model.

 We firstly learned Lasso regression model with 10-fold cross-validation.
 The fine-tuning of ƛ, the penalty parameter in the cost function of this model, determined according to the mean-squared error (MSE) values is shown in Fig 2b, with a the best performance log(ƛ) ≅ -5.The R-square for prediction is 0.39 and 0.29 with and without considering histone mark, TF ChIP-Seq and CAGE peaks respectively.
-However, the most important features according to Lasso regression are TF binding features, why GERP scores just show very minor contributions.
+However, the most important features according to Lasso regression are TF binding features, and GERP scores just show very minor contributions.
 But it is still not clear how the ChIP-Seq and CAGE peaks contribute on the model, since there indeed no epigenomic context on the plasmid.
-The only possible explanation may be these features can retein some cell-specific information, e.g. expression and regulations \cite{paper to predict expression of gene by MBG lab}.
+The only possible explanation may be these features can retein some cell-specific information due to the fact that histone modifications shape cell-specificity by chromatin structure perturbation and transcription factor binding regulations \cite{21321607}.
+So the contribution of epigenomic features in the model may be an indirect reflection of TF binding specifity.

 [[SKL: why we just consider TF feature?, from biological significant, data availability and feature selection, add group comparison]]